 Was the Ark taken by a Judean princess to Ireland?

-There is a claim that when King Zedekiah was captured by the Babylonians and his sons were killed, his daughter Tamar was spared and traveled with the Ark first to Egypt and then from there to the Iberia peninsula and onward to what we know today as Ireland.
-The claim then states that she married an Irish ruler and became that famous Queen from the Irish king’s list called Tara or Tea Tephi.
-Tara/Tea Tephi is claimed to be my ancestor according to my family tree and that makes it even more interesting to address this topic.
-Was the Ark taken to Ireland by Zedekiah’s daughter?
+There is a claim that when King Zedekiah was captured by the Babylonians and his sons were killed, his daughter Tamar was spared.
+According to the story, she traveled with the Ark—first to Egypt, then to the Iberian Peninsula, and later to what we know today as Ireland.
+The claim further states that she married an Irish ruler and became the famous queen from the Irish king’s list known as Tara or Tea Tephi.

-1) Was Tara even Zedekiah’s daughter?
+1. Was Tara even Zedekiah’s daughter?

-2) And if so, did she bring the Ark of the Covenant with her?
+2. And if so, did she bring the Ark of the Covenant with her?

-The idea that Zedekiah’s daughter (1) went to Ireland is not proven and is more like a legend.
-The idea that she brought the Ark with her is a fairly new one and was first made as a claim much later in the 1850s.
-Another descendant of Tara was a king in Scotland called Malcolm II, and he is also tied to the royal family in England.
-Some make the idea that the Judean kingship never ended and has continued all the way until our own day through the British monarchy and will continue until Messiah comes.
-The concept is based on the scripture: “The scepter shall not depart from Judah, nor a lawgiver from between his feet, until Shiloh come; and unto him shall the gathering of the people be.”
-(Gen 49:10)
+The idea that Zedekiah’s daughter went to Ireland is not proven and is more like a legend.
+The idea that she brought the Ark with her is even newer—it was first suggested much later, in the 1850s.
+Another supposed descendant of Tara was a Scottish king, Malcolm II, who is also connected to the English royal family.
+Some argue that this means the Judean kingship never ended but continued through the British monarchy and will remain until Messiah comes.

-Christ’s family tree through his mother’s father went all the way back to King David and his son Nathan and not through Solomon(2).
-The other family tree presented in Matthew goes through Davids’s son Solomon but is tied to Christ’s nonbiological father Joseph.
+Christ’s genealogy through His mother’s father traces back to King David and his son Nathan, not Solomon.
+The genealogy presented in Matthew, however, goes through David’s son Solomon and is connected to Christ’s legal (but non-biological) father, Joseph.

 “Thus saith the LORD, Write ye this man childless, a man that shall not prosper in his days: for no man of his seed shall prosper, sitting upon the throne of David, and ruling any more in Judah.”

-(Matt.
+(Jer.
+22:30, cf. Matt.
 1:20; Luke 1:27; Luke 2:4)

 The story of Tara as Zedekiah’s daughter.

-“Therefore thus saith the LORD of hosts, the God of Israel; Behold, I will set my face against you for evil, and cut off all Judah.
+“Therefore thus saith the LORD of hosts, the God of Israel; Behold, I will set my face against you for evil, and to cut off all Judah.
 And I will take the remnant of Judah, that have set their faces to go into the land of Egypt to sojourn there, and they shall all be consumed, and fall in the land of Egypt; they shall even be consumed by the sword and by the famine: they shall die, from the least even unto the greatest… So that none of the remnant of Judah, which are gone into the land of Egypt to sojourn there, shall escape or remain, that they should return into the land of Judah, to the which they have a desire to return to dwell there: for none shall return but such as shall escape.
 (Jer 44:11-12 & 14)

 Why would she go to Ireland?

-“Even among the ancients some considered that the [Danaan] settlers who arrived [in Greece] from Egypt were at any rate not of Egyptian descent, but adventurers of Semitic race, who, having been expelled from Egypt, had some of them turned towards Greece” (Antiquities Of Greece, p.
-12).
+“Even among the ancients some considered that the [Danaan] settlers who arrived [in Greece] from Egypt were at any rate not of Egyptian descent, but adventurers of Semitic race, who, having been expelled from Egypt, had some of them turned towards Greece.”
+(Antiquities of Greece, p.
+12)

 Remains from the ancient city of Dan showed connection with the Greeks.

-Whether it was their original intention or not, the Danaan sailed their ships north to the secluded bay of Argos in the Greek Peloponnesus.
-The Encyclopedia Judaica (5:1257) quotes a leading Israeli archaeologist, Y. Yadin, who states, “…there is a close relationship between the tribe of Dan and the tribe of Danaoi whose members were clearly seafarers.”
+“…there is a close relationship between the tribe of Dan and the tribe of Danaoi whose members were clearly seafarers.”

-The Bible says about Dan that they dwelled in their ships. “..and why did Dan remain in ships?”
-(Jdg 5:17) The Danites in Israel were to have continued their contact with their cousins in Argolis.
-Historical writings say they probably married in with locals and by it became paganized and in return perhaps influenced the Tribe of Dan in Israel who continued to remain unfaithful to God spite the other tribes having several reforms.
+The Bible says about Dan that they “remained in ships”: “…and why did Dan remain in ships?”
+(Judg.
+5:17).
+The Danites in Israel appear to have maintained contact with their cousins in Argolis.
+Historical writings suggest they likely intermarried with locals, became paganized, and in return may have influenced the tribe of Dan in Israel—who repeatedly fell into unfaithfulness despite several reforms among the other tribes.

 It stops with Him.

-“These shall make war with the Lamb, and the Lamb shall overcome them: for he is Lord of lords, and King of kings: and they that are with him are called and chosen, and faithful.”
-(Rev 17:14)
+“These shall make war with the Lamb, and the Lamb shall overcome them: for he is Lord of lords, and King of kings: and they that are with him are called, and chosen, and faithful.”
+(Rev. 17:14)

 This stone at the Hill of Tara was once used as a coronation stone for the High Kings of Ireland.